JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 Implemented CD Spinner with Album Art or CD option, Volume Knob, and Artwork Blur panel scripts in SMP 64bit.<br>
 If your disc image has a non-transparent background it will show the whole image, no masking as yet.
 Named, disc, vinyl, cd, CD, .jpg or .png.
-Currently must be in same folder as the track.<br><br>
+Currently artwork must be in same folder as the album/track.<br><br>
 My panels have right click options.<br><br>

 You may need to adjust the layout box sizes for your monitor resolution. default 1440p